-Telus Outage Report in Grimsby, Ontario
+Telus outages and service status in Grimsby, Ontario

 Users are reporting problems related to: internet, phone and wi-fi.